robinhood/faust/docs/userguide/application.rst

     Tables are stored in-memory only by default, but this is only really suitable for testing and development purposes.

-    In production a persistent store, such as ``rocksdb://`` should be used.
+    In production a persistent table store, such as ``rocksdb://`` is preferred.

 `autodiscover`
     :type: ``Union[bool, Iterable[str], Callable[[], Iterable[str]]]``